We peeled back the hood of a time sensitive lease negotiation

 I’ve included pictures of the final product for SES below.
 Congratulations on your Chicago office and continued growth!
 The space includes sit-to-stand/standup desks, a collaborative kitchen, conferencing and huddle rooms, and elevator ID.

-For questions on the CRE process, your office, a specific building or trends in the market, I can be reached HERE.
+For questions on “ASAP” commencement, as well as the CRE process, your office, or a specific building or trends in the market, I can be reached HERE.